HzaCode/ChemInformant/paper/paper.md

     identifiers=["aspirin", "caffeine", 1983], # Mix of names and a CID properties=["molecular_weight", "xlogp", "cas"]
 )
-# The returned DataFrame is immediately ready for downstream analysis tools
+# The returned DataFrame is formatted for direct use in downstream analysis tools
 print(df)
 ```

-A more comprehensive, interactive user manual that demonstrates how to pipe data to other analysis tools is available in the project repository.
+A more detailed user manual, including examples of how to integrate with other analysis tools, is available in the project repository.

 ## Acknowledgements

-The author thanks PubChem for providing open data services, and acknowledges the developers of the open-source libraries upon which `ChemInformant` is built, including `requests`, `requests-cache` [@RequestsCache], `pandas`, and `pydantic`.
-The author is also grateful for community feedback provided during the development process.
+The author thanks PubChem for providing open data services.
+The author also acknowledges the developers of the open-source libraries upon which `ChemInformant` is built, including `requests`, `requests-cache` [@RequestsCache], `pandas` [@Pandas], and `pydantic` [@Pydantic].